Wily Peralta: Kansas City Royals

 On December 5, 2017, Peralta signed a one-year, $1.5 million contract with the Kansas City Royals.
 His contract included a $3 million club option for the 2019 season.
 Peralta was designated for assignment on March 28, 2018.
-He cleared waivers and was outrighted to the Class AAA Omaha Storm Chasers.
+He cleared waivers and was outrighted to the Triple–A Omaha Storm Chasers.
 He was recalled by the Royals on June 17.
 During the month of June, he made five appearances in relief, allowing one run in 4 2/3 innings pitched and recording two saves.
 On the season, Peralta pitched exclusively out of the bullpen, recording 14 saves in 37 appearances.

-Through July 19, 2019, Peralta appeared in 42 games, posting an ERA of 5.80 with 2 saves.
+Peralta made 42 relief appearances for Kansas City during the 2019 season, registering a 2-4 record and 5.80 ERA with 24 strikeouts and two saves across 40 1/3 innings pitched.
 On July 20, 2019, Peralta was designated for assignment.
-On July 24, 2019, Peralta was released from the Royals after clearing waivers.
+On July 24, Peralta was released by the Royals after clearing waivers.

 Detroit Tigers

 On February 18, 2021, after spending the 2020 season as a free agent, Peralta signed a minor league contract with the Detroit Tigers organization and received an invitation to Spring Training.
 He was assigned to the Triple-A Toledo Mud Hens to begin the year, and recorded a 2.75 ERA in 6 appearances.
 On June 15, Peralta was selected to the active roster.
 On June 30, Peralta recorded his first win as a starter since 2017, allowing one run (zero earned) and three hits over five innings in a victory over the Cleveland Indians.
 Peralta made 18 starts for the 2021 Tigers, posting a 4–5 record with a 3.07 ERA.

 On March 16, 2022, Peralta was signed to another minor league contract with an invitation to spring training.
 On April 16, the Tigers selected Peralta's contract.
 He made 28 appearances for the team, recording a 2-0 record and 2.58 ERA with 32 strikeouts in 38.1 innings pitched.
-On August 19, 2022, the Tigers designated Peralta for assignment.
-He was released on August 22, 2022.
+On August 19, the Tigers designated Peralta for assignment.
+He was released on August 22.

 Washington Nationals

 On January 31, 2023, Peralta signed a minor league contract with the Washington Nationals organization.
+In 24 starts for the Triple–A Rochester Red Wings, he struggled to a 3–8 record and 6.31 ERA with 100 strikeouts across 102 2/3 innings pitched.
+Peralta elected free agency following the season on November 6.

+Pittsburgh Pirates

+On January 31, 2024, Peralta signed a minor league contract with the Pittsburgh Pirates.
+On March 25, Peralta was reassigned to minor league camp.
+He made 17 appearances for the Triple–A Indianapolis Indians, struggling to a 7.44 ERA with 29 strikeouts across 32 2/3 innings pitched.
+Peralta was released by the Pirates organization on June 9.

+Dorados de Chihuahua

+On May 19, 2025, Peralta signed with the Dorados de Chihuahua of the Mexican League.